Joshua-Zou/node-deployment-server/README.md

  2. Enter the deployment's name, port mappings, and memory.
 (All this can be changed at any point)
  3. Move to the `deploy` tab, and upload your code in a zip file.
 **Important:** The folder containing your deployment MUST contain a `package.json` file in its highest directory.
 See below for examples
-**Do this:**
+**Important:** Windows built-in compressing may not work!
+Instead, use 7-zip **Do this:**
 ![image](https://user-images.githubusercontent.com/77520157/162546470-a37c80f1-da96-489b-acea-33799b484596.png)
 **Not this:**